tzinmein/tzinmein/README.md

 ## 🎵 Interests

-- Music lover and explorer of new genres
+- Curious across disciplines - from technology to science, the humanities, and beyond - driven by learning for its own sake
-- Driven by curiosity and the pursuit of knowledge for its own sake
+- Music lover and explorer of new genres, often finding inspiration for coding and design in unexpected places

 ---